-Relief provided as an emergency facility part of a distressed restructure, the staging of the emergency facility has been aligned to the staging of the underlying exposures.
+Relief provided as an emergency facility (as defined under the NCA) part of a distressed restructure, the staging of the emergency facility has been aligned to the staging of the underlying exposures.
 Where there are multiple underlying exposures with different stages, the worst of these stages has been applied.

-The ECL for all exposures on which relief has been offered and for all emergency facilities has been adjusted to reflect the impact of forwardlooking macro-economic information in line with the rest of the portfolio.
+The ECL for all exposures on which relief has been offered and for all emergency facilities has been adjusted to reflect the impact of forward-looking macro-economic information in line with the rest of the portfolio.